Workforce Innovation and Opportunity Act

 As required by the Workforce Innovation and Opportunity Act, North Carolina’s WIOA State Unified Plan was developed to determine the four-year implementation of the Act.
 The plan was developed by workforce partners (NC Department of Commerce, North Carolina Community College System, NC Department of Public Instruction, and NC Department of Health and Human Services) in accordance with federal plan requirements from the US Department of Labor.

 The NCWorks Commission established a WIOA Steering Council, representing the state agencies who administer the six core programs under WIOA, to oversee the development of the plan.
 The council convened eight cross-agency workgroups to draft plan sections and hosted four stakeholder engagement summits across the state, and the final version of the plan was submitted by the Governor to the U.S. Department of Labor in March 2016.
 WIOA also requires that states review their plans every two years and update State Plan strategies based on changes in the labor market and economic conditions or other factors affecting the implementation of the State Plan.
-North Carolina submitted modifications to the federal government in March 2018.
+North Carolina submitted modifications to the federal government in March 2018, which were approved in June.

 WIOA State Unified Plan with 2018 modifications